SpineEventEngine/model-compiler/README.md

 # Spine Model Compiler

-This module provides the common base for language-specific build-time tools for Spine.
+This repository provides the common base for language-specific build-time tools for Spine.

 ## Structure